siberianfox/tinygwiki/Power-Management.md

 {1pm:1}    JSON equivalent of the above
 </pre>

+###Global Power Management Commands
-These additional commands are also available:
+These commands affect all motors
 <pre>
 $me=N       Enable all motors for N seconds
 $md         Disable all motors (immediately)